DevOpsDolapo/DevOps_Projects/README.md

-# LinuxPracticeProjects
+# DevOps Practice Projects
-1st PBL Project on the Darey.io DevOps Course
+A repository of the various projects carried out during the DevOps Foundation Course at Darey.io